Our Future Path! A plan for a better world!

 Supply and Demand

 One of the basic and most important principles of economic theory is the law of supply and demand.
 When the supply of an item is high and the demand for it is low, everyone can get the item at a low price.
-When the supply of an item is low and the demand for it is high, some of us will need to pay a high price to get the item and others of us will have to do without.
+When the supply of an item is low and the demand for it is high, either we will need to pay a high price to get the item, or we will have to do without.

 For instance, we can take the case where many of us would like to have some given luxury item.
 Some of us can afford it and are willing to buy it at a high price.
-Others of us will wait until the price comes down.
-At a high price, businesses can make a large profit making the item, which will encourage more businesses to make the item.
-As the supply rises, the price will come down and more of us will be able to afford it and be willing to buy the item, which will increase the demand.
+Others of us will not buy it unless the price comes down.
+However, at a high price, businesses can make a large profit making the item, which will encourage more of them to make the item.
+As the supply rises, the price will come down and more of us will be able to afford it and will be willing to buy the item, which will increase the demand.
 Eventually, a point will be reached where the price will be high enough for businesses to make a good profit making the item, but low enough so that a lot of us who want the item can afford to buy it.

 When nearing a balance point in supply and demand, competition will be at its most intense.
 Businesses will try to lower their costs so that they can raise their profits.
 As profits increase, more businesses will start to make the item, which will further raise the supply and lower the price.
 At a lower price, more of us can afford the item and demand will rise.
-If costs can be reduced, then continued competition would continue to raise profits, and would lead to even more of us being able to afford the item and lead to even higher demand.
+If costs can continue to be reduced, then competition will continue to raise profits, and this will lead to even more of us being able to afford the item and lead to even higher demand.

 In the above case, where we simply want a luxury item and do not need it, the law of supply and demand can work out good for everyone.
 The makers of the item can earn a profit and a lot of us are able to get that item at a reasonable price.
 On the other hand, a problem arises when we talk about needs.
 In these cases, we may not be able to wait for prices to come down.
 When the supply of a needed item is low and the demand stays high, prices will remain high, and a lot of us will need to make sacrifices in other areas to buy the needed item.